TommyChenyixiao/CounterEval/README.md

 The model training process involves a rigorous pipeline to ensure robust and reliable predictions:

 - **Data Splitting:** The dataset is split into training, validation, and test sets based on different games.
-- **Hyperparameter Tuning:** We perform grid search and Bayesian optimization to fine-tune model hyperparameters, such as the number of GNN layers, hidden dimensions, and attention heads.
+- **Hyperparameter Tuning:** We perform grid search and Bayesian optimization to fine-tune model hyperparameters.
 - **Evaluation Metrics:** The models are evaluated using standard metrics:
   - For movement prediction models: **Mean Squared Error (MSE)** and **Root Mean Squared Error (RMSE)**.
   - For counterattack outcome prediction: **Accuracy**, **F1-Score**, and **Area Under the ROC Curve (AUC)**.